 I have reluctantly decided not to take on any new clients.
-My diary is currently full until June and although cancellations do occasionally arise it just isn't possible to offer continuity of treatments.
+My diary is currently full until December.
+Although cancellations do occasionally arise it just isn't possible to offer continuity of treatments.

 To find out more visit the other pages on this site and you are most welcome to contact me directly about more specific issues and for referral to other practitioners.

 I specialise in musculo-skeletal problems resulting from trauma (both physical & emotional) and posture related conditions.
 Many of my clients also present with other symptoms (respiratory, digestive, circulatory) that are directly related to a stressful lifestyle.

 A shiatsu treatment lasts a little under one hour, your first session will last slightly longer.
 No oils are used and you are fully clothed.
 Wear loose fitting &/or stretchy clothes that don't restrict movement.
 Treatments usually take place at floor level on a futon (padded cotton mat), but if reaching the floor isn't possible a couch is used.